my2iu/Plom/README.md

 ![Mockup of Plom user interface](docs/imgs/uiSuggestions.svg)

-The normal cellphone soft keyboard is used for entering variable names or other identifiers.
+The normal cellphone soft keyboard is used for entering variable names or other identifiers as shown in the mock-up above.
 When entering identifiers, Plom will show suggestions for context-appropriate code completions along the right side of the display.

 ## More Design Details